kaiosborne/chATLAS-Physics-Project/data scraping/README.md

 ### 6. **Merge Folder**
 - **Purpose:** Merges individual JSON files (containing image URLs) into the overall figure database.
-- **Recommendation:** Consider initially creating separate databases for each input type and merging them later, as scripts are tailored for specific input types.
+- **Recommendation:** Consider initially creating separate databases / carrying out flow seperately for each input paper type and merging them later, as scripts are tailored for specific input types.
   - **Potential improvement area:** Generalize merge scripts to handle all input types uniformly.

 ### At this stage, figures now have associated image links (some may have multiple images).